Shusampal/Dynamic-Quotes-Project-using-HTML-CSS-Javascript/README.md

 # Dynamic-Quotes-Project-using-HTML-CSS-Javascript
 This is a project based on HTML , CSS and javascript .
-It Fetches data in real time from a API and displays it as a UI.\
+It Fetches data in real Quotes from a API and displays it as a UI.
+This is a Frontend Project and does not involve any backend.

 The API Used is : https://type.fit/api/quotes